inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/what-makes-us-human-makes-us-also-ai-irresponsible-when-and-how-to-inject-your-ai-with-r-pdf-article.md

 link: "https://cdn2.hubspot.net/hubfs/4149027/WSAI19/Speaker%20presentations/Monett_WorldSummitAI_2019%201515.pdf"
 keywords: []
 learnTags: ["ethics","fairness","trust","bias","methods"]
-summary: |-
-  Slides from a World Summit AI 2019 presentation about the link between human and AI irresponsibility and the resources available to help make developers and their algorithms more responsible.
+summary: "Slides from a World Summit AI 2019 presentation about the link between human and AI irresponsibility and the resources available to help make developers and their algorithms more responsible. "
 ---